 Canon M6 versus Sony A6300

-The Canon EOS M6 and the Sony Alpha A6300 are two digital cameras that were announced, respectively, in February 2017 and February 2016.
+The Canon EOS M6 and the Sony Alpha A6300 are two digital cameras that were officially introduced, respectively, in February 2017 and February 2016.
 Both the M6 and the A6300 are mirrorless interchangeable lens cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 24 megapixel.

-The physical size and weight of the Canon M6 and the Sony A6300 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The side-by-side display below illustrates the physical size and weight of the Canon M6 and the Sony A6300.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).
+If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the M6 – represents 100 percent across all the size and weight measures).

-If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is somewhat larger (6 percent) than the Canon M6.
+If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Sony A6300 is considerably larger (105 percent) than the Canon M6.
 Moreover, the A6300 is slightly heavier (4 percent) than the M6.
 It is noteworthy in this context that the A6300 is splash and dust-proof, while the M6 does not feature any corresponding weather-sealing.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 Hence, you might want to study the specifications of available lenses in order to get the full picture of the size and weight of the two camera systems.